Context Engineering¶

 Parallel execution with full context budgets¶

-When enabled, execute-phase dispatches each independent plan to its own dedicated executor agent: each with a full 200k token context budget.
+On Claude Code, OpenCode, and Codex CLI, parallel subagents are on by default: execute-phase dispatches each independent plan to its own dedicated executor agent with a full 200k token context budget.
 Plans in the same wave run in parallel.

 | Mode | Context per agent | Speed |